Sheaves, principal bundles, and \v{C}ech cohomology for diffeological spaces: Introduction

 This paper was largely inspired by the theory of de Rham cohomology developed for diffeological spaces as well as the work of Behrend and Xu in \cite{BehrendXu}.
 Indeed, the sheaf of de Rham forms over a diffeological space provides a prototypical sheaf of vector spaces.
 While in this paper we stick to the more classical geometric language in which most diffeological literature is cast, a lot of insight can be gained through using the language of Behrend and Xu; namely, Grothendieck topologies and stacks.
 In particular, as shown in \cite{WattsWolbert}, any diffeological space $X$ has an associated stack $\mathcal{X}$ via the Grothendieck construction, and the sheaves and global sections defined in this paper are sheaves and global sections (in the stacky sense) over $\mathcal{X}$.

-Similar work on a diffeological context for sheaves already appears in the work of Nezhad and Ahmadi \cite{NezhadAhmadi}, in which the authors also define sheaves and presheaves in terms of the category of plots of a diffeological space, which is our approach.
-They develop the theory in a different direction than the present paper, defining so-called quasi-sheaves which are presheaves satisfying nice properties with respect to generating families and limits taken over them.
+Similar work on a diffeological context for sheaves already appears in the work of Nezhad and Ahmadi \cite{NezhadAhmadi}, in which the authors also define sheaves and presheaves of sets in the same way we do, but they develop the theory in a different direction than the present paper, defining so-called quasi-sheaves which are presheaves satisfying nice properties with respect to generating families and limits taken over them.
 It is possible that some of the theory developed in our paper may be generalized to quasi-sheaves.
 The authors in \cite{NezhadAhmadi} also connect their theory to the D-topology of a diffeological space, establishing the desired fact that a sheaf on a diffeological space using the plot definition yields a sheaf using the topological definition.

 Patrick Iglesias-Zemmour studies an independent and different version of \v{C}ech cohomology in \cite{PIZCech}, with the purpose of calculating the \v{C}ech cohomology of the sheaf of locally constant functions to $\R$ and investigating the obstruction to extending the de Rham isomorphism of sheaf cohomology to the context of diffeological spaces.
+We compare our definition with his in Subsection~\ref{ss:iz cohom}.

+This paper is the first in many pushing the theory of sheaves into the diffeological realm.
+Future work includes developing a satisfactory theory of stalks, spectral sequence techniques, non-abelian \v{C}ech cohomology, and the connections to the theory of diffeological groupoids (see Remark~\ref{r:groupoidrep} and \cite{vdS,Watts-diffeol-gpds}).